shreyash708/EXP4-Bitwise-operator/README.md

-Experiment No. 4
+# Title : Bitwise Operator

-Aim: : To study and implement bitwise operators in C++.
+# Aim: :

-Tools Required:
+To study and implement bitwise operators in C++.

-Visual Studio Code (VS Code)
+#Tools Required: Visual Studio Code (VS Code)

-Theory:
+# Theory:

 Bitwise operators perform operations on the binary representation of data.
 These operators are commonly used in low-level programming, embedded systems, and for optimizing certain algorithms.